Sunday, 16 July 2017

 Pinterest is primarily for images and video.
 Of course as an author, you will be posting images of your book covers and possibly of images relevant to it.
 More than half of its visitors are women; could that mean it's a good site to promote romance?
 I post the pictures which I use in advertising, especially those using humour.
 People seem to like those.

-A site which limits your text to 140 characters to which you can add a URL and image.
-It has more than 320 million active monthly users who make use of the 140 character limit to pass on information.
+A site which limits your text to 280 characters to which you can add a URL and image.
+By paying a small monthly fee you can increase your post limit to 500 characters and make use of italic and bold text.
+You also get a blue check mark next to your name indicating the account is validated.
+X has lost it's key position though since it was taken over and rebranded as 'X'.
+It has more than 320 million active monthly users who make use of the 280 character limit to pass on information.
 Authors can use Twitter to interact with readers, answer questions, release latest news and advertise books.
 The one thing you must NOT do is to post a constant stream of 'Buy my book' posts.
 You will quickly be unfollowed if you do.
 Post a mixture of video, images, how to..., quotes, interest items, and mix in no more than 15% of promotions.
 Re-tweet interesting posts by others and comment.
 DON'T follow everyone who follows you—vet them first.
 Don't expect miracles; Twitter will have little effect until you have at least 10,000 followers.
 NEVER buy followers—these are useless.
 Learn how to create the perfect Twitter profile.

 LinkedIn